puppetlabs/puppet-docs/source/facter/2.0/custom_facts.markdown

 Puppet gets information about a system from Facter, and the most common way for Facter to get that information is by executing shell commands.
 You can then parse and manipulate the output from those commands using standard ruby code.
-The Facter API gives you two ways to execute shell commands:
+The Facter API gives you a few ways to execute shell commands:

   * if all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
-For example: `setcode "uname --hardware-platform"`
+For example: `setcode 'uname --hardware-platform'`
-  * if your fact is any more complicated than that, you'll have to call `Facter::Core::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+  * if your fact is any more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+As always, whatever the `setcode` statement returns will be used as the fact's value.
+  * in any case, remember that your shell command is also a ruby string, so you'll need to escape special characters if you want to pass them through.

 It's important to note that *not everything that works in the terminal will work in a fact*.
 You can use the pipe (`|`) and similar operators just as you normally would, but Bash-specific syntax like `if` statements will not work.
-You can safely work around this limitation by writing your fact as a shell script and including it in a module as an [external fact](#external-facts).
+The best way to handle this limitation is to write your conditional logic in ruby.

 ### An Example